-We are optimists.
-At Equitile we believe the world is becoming a better place; poverty is declining, and longevity is rising.
+At Equitile, we are optimists.
+We see that the world is becoming a better place; poverty is declining, and longevity is rising.
 On average, people are living longer healthier lives than their parents, and generally doing so with improved rights and freedoms.
 We recognise that the generation of long-term sustainable returns is dependent on stable, well-functioning and well-governed environmental, social and economic systems, hence in incorporating ESG we take actions that advance societal goals.

 All companies exist in the physical world and have impacts on and are impacted by the environment in which they operate.
 This context can provide great threats and opportunities for innovation.
-We see innovation as a prerequisite of sustainable growth.
-Innovation permits improved productivity, allowing companies to add more economic value using fewer resources.
+We see innovation as a prerequisite of sustainable growth, permitting improved productivity, allowing companies to add more economic value using fewer resources.
 We therefore search for companies with a proactive environmental lens, helping make the economy more efficient while also, proportionately, striving to reduce their own environmental impact.

-All companies exist within a wider ecosystem encompassing their customers, workers, suppliers, and society at large.
-We believe the most resilient and successful companies are ones which all these respective stakeholders want to prosper.
-This means, we only invest in companies providing a product or service which is beneficial to society and doing so in a responsible manner, with healthy relationships between itself and its customers, workers and suppliers.
-If our research process raises concerns of an ethical nature these are referred to our ethics committee consisting of three Equitile board members.
+All companies exist within a wider ecosystem encompassing their workers, customers, suppliers, and society at large.
+We believe the most resilient and successful companies are ones which consider all these respective stakeholders’ prosperity.
+This means we only invest in companies providing a product or service which is beneficial to society and doing so in a responsible manner, with healthy relationships between itself and its customers, workers and suppliers.
+If our research process raises concerns of an ethical nature these are referred to our governance committee consisting of three Equitile board members.

 In the long run, no company can prosper without high quality governance and a healthy corporate culture.
 It must treat all its employees fairly and without discrimination, it must conduct its business legally, and it must compensate its management and staff appropriately, fostering an alignment of interests with shareholders.
 We do not tolerate companies where management endanger both the capital of their shareholders and the jobs of their workers by using risky financial manoeuvres or opaque decision-making processes.
 The financial management of the firm must be conducted in a responsible manner, allowing the firm to invest for future growth while surviving inevitable business setbacks.